The golden bulla: history, culture, medieval laws

 In the photo: the imperial gold seal of the famous treaty.

 The decree recognized the complete independence of the dukes, allowed wars between the feudal lords, abolished the allied treaties.
-The duty of electing a new Emperor was now assigned to the prince-electors of the Empire, they were even allowed to mint their own gold coins.
+The election of a new Emperor was now assigned to the prince-electors of the Empire, they were even allowed to mint their own gold coins.

 The Papal Bull